University of Kent Rowing Club

-The University of Kent Rowing Club (UKCRC) is the rowing club of the University of Kent based in at Westbere Lake, Kent, England.
+The University of Kent Rowing Club (UKCRC) is the rowing club of the University of Kent based at Plucks Gutter, River Stour, Kent, England.
 The club is entirely run by a student based committee and has regularly competed in competition with moderate levels of success and is affiliated to British Rowing.

 History

 The club was founded in 1966 and were based at the Somerset Maugham boathouse, located at Plucks Gutter on the River Stour, outside of Sandwich.

 In 1992, the club scored a double success at the Maidstone Invicta Head.

 From September 2018 to April 2020, the club was located at Westbere Lake, located outside of Sturry and shared facilities with the King's School, Canterbury Boat Club.
-The University of Kent Rowing Club will be moving to a new location for the start of the 2020 academic year.
+As of September 2025, the Club returned to training at Somerset Maugham Boat House on the River Stour.

 Fleet

 The club primarily sweeps, with the majority of the fleet being composed of coxed fours (4+).
 In addition the club owns several double sculls (2x) and pairs (2-).
 Due to the narrow width of the River Stour at Plucks Gutter, rowing in eights (8+) was not possible.
 As a result of the move to Westbere Lake, the club was able to start training and competing in eights (8+).